ChiliSearch/wordpress-plugin/README.md

 Enjoy global Integrations, as you can manage to make your Posts, Pages, Media, WooCommerce products, bbPress forums and topics discoverable on your search.

+Ease searching more than ever by Voice Search, search without typing.

 [Live Demo](https://chilisearch.com/demo/?utm_source=wp_readme&utm_medium=referral) | [More Info](https://chilisearch.com?utm_source=wp_readme&utm_medium=referral)

 ## Features

 &#9989; **Transparent Relevancy**.
 Take control of your relevancy rules and customize field weights.

+&#9989; **Voice Search**.
+Ease searching more than ever by search without typing.

 &#9989; **Easy Integration**.
 Make everything you want, available on your search results.

+&#9989; **Elementor Compatibility**.
+Design the user experience of search using Elementor.

 &#9989; **Search Filters**.
 Ease visitors access to what they want by filtering on document type, price or published date.